hoffmanc/linked_in_archive_to_resume/README.md

 You only need to download the *Profile* data, but you may as well grab the whole shebang, as the profile part gets sent before the rest.

+In order to get your phone number and LinkedIn profile link displayed, you'll need to add `Phone` and `LinkedIn` columns to the `Profile.csv` file.

 Unzip the archive and `cd` into it

 Execute `linked_in_archive_to_resume` in that directory